rahul-tasker/GraphRAG-OracleDB/README.md

 4) lets you **ask natural-language questions**.
 The app uses **OCI Generative AI (Grok-3-fast)** to plan a SQL/PGQ query, executes it against Oracle DB, then sends the result rows to an LLM for a **natural-language answer**.
 There’s also an input to **append a sentence** and instantly create/merge new vertices/edges.

+### Disclaimer
+this project is used for demo purposes only and do not necessarily reflect Oracle best practices

 ---

 ## Contents